rpucella/rpucella.github.io/blog/_src/2025.posts/migrating-express-neutralinojs-2/_post.md

 In the code above, you see that the JSON object received has a field `callId`, which is how that unique ID will be passed by the frontend code.
 That `callId` is attached to the response before it is sent back.
-The sample code from [Small Technology Foundation](https://small-tech.org/)'s [WebSocket RPC example](https://github.com/small-tech/site.js-websocket-rpc-example) was an an inspiration here.
+The sample code from [Small Technology Foundation](https://small-tech.org/)'s [WebSocket RPC example](https://github.com/small-tech/site.js-websocket-rpc-example) was an inspiration here.

 To round up the description of the server, note that we still need the "catch-all" endpoint to serve